ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/woa_APL/3-apt-enhancement.md

 ---
-title: Using Arm Performance Library to accalerate your WoA application.
+title: Using Arm Performance Library to accalerate your WoA application
 weight: 4

 ### FIXED, DO NOT MODIFY